IamDevTrivedi/Resturant-Management-System/documentation/USERSTORIES.md

 4. Search results must support pagination or infinite scrolling for better usability.
 5. The system must allow sorting by **relevance, rating, distance, or popularity**.
 6. If location-based search is enabled, the system must use the user’s current location (with permission) or allow manual input.
-7. Partial matches (e.g., entering “pizz” for “pizza”) should still return relevant results.

-#### Notes

-- Search results should default to being sorted by **relevance** but allow users to change the sorting option.
-- Restaurants that are currently unavailable (closed or fully booked) should be indicated clearly in the results.
-- The system should provide autocomplete suggestions while typing in the search bar.
-- Multi-language support should be considered for restaurant names and cuisines.

-#### Constraints

-- Search results must be returned within **3 seconds** under normal conditions.
-- The system must handle at least **10,000 concurrent search requests** without significant performance degradation.
-- Location-based search should integrate with reliable mapping APIs (e.g., Google Maps, OpenStreetMap).

 ---